raspiblitz/raspiblitz/background_downloadBlockchain.md

 scp -r bitcoin@[RaspiBlitzIP]:/mnt/hdd/bitcoin/testnet3/chainstate ./testnet3/chainstate
 scp -r bitcoin@[RaspiBlitzIP]:/mnt/hdd/bitcoin/testnet3/indexes ./testnet3/indexes

+(Re-)name the "torrent base directory" to the same name as the torrent UPDATE file itself later (without the .torrent ending).
+For the correct naming see the chapter "Torrent Files Naming Schema" below.

-Now create a new torrent-file with your "torrent base directory" as source directory on the packaging computer with a torrent client of your choice (e.g. qTorrent for OSX).
+Now open your torrent client (e.g. qTorrent for OSX) and create a new torrent-file with the freshly renamed "torrent base directory" as source directory.

 Add this list of trackers to your torrent and start seeding: udp://tracker.coppersurfer.tk:6969/announce udp://open.demonii.si:1337/announce udp://denis.stalker.upeer.me:6969/announce

-Name the update torrent file like the naming shema mentioned below.
+Name the new torrent file

 To create the torrent file can take some time.
 Finally add the generated torrent file to the /home.admin/assets/ of the github and change the name of the updateTorrent varibale file in the script 50torrentHDD.bitcoin.sh

-#### Torrent Files Namingschema
+#### Torrent Files Naming Schema

 The base torrent file should always have the following naming scheme: raspiblitz-[CHAINNETWORK][BASEITERATIONNUMBER]-[YEAR]-[MONTH]-[DAY]-base.torrent